-Two hundred and four American Kennel Club-recognized dog breeds compete for Best In Show at the Westminster Kennel Club Dog Show, presented by Purina® Pro Plan®.
+Two hundred and five American Kennel Club-recognized dog breeds compete for Best In Show at the Westminster Kennel Club Dog Show, presented by Purina® Pro Plan®.

 The two-night competition kicks off in New York City with the Group competitions.
 The Terrier Group is the seventh and final Group to take the ring before the Best In Show judging.

 The word “Terrier” comes from the Latin word “terra,” which means “ground.”
 Their name is a nod to their ability to “go to ground” to pursue their quarry of rats, foxes and other vermin.